OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:40

-where she entered the house of Zechariah and greeted Elizabeth.
+where she entered the home of Zechariah and greeted Elizabeth.

 ## Luke 1:41